 This foldable and steel-framed pick can hold up to 150 pounds, so you can easily tote your goods over any terrain.

 While we would love to say you can enjoy the beach with just a bottle of sunscreen and a pair of shades, sometimes that just doesn’t cut it.
 A truly luxurious day at the beach involves fluffy towels, cool beverages, your favorite snacks, a good book, a change of clothes, sweet treats, a beach umbrella, and the list goes on.
-Sure, you may not need all of those things, but it doesn’t hurt to be prepared with a few extra beach accessories to make your seaside day more enjoyable.
+Sure, you may not need all of those things, but it doesn’t hurt to be prepared with the best beach wagon and a few extra beach accessories to make your seaside day more enjoyable.

 Instead of juggling all these things in your hands or weighing your bag down, a great beach wagon can make transporting all your belongings hassle-free.
 We’ve gathered some reliable sand-traversing options, as well as a compilation of helpful questions, so you can snag the best beach wagon for your next trip.